Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: PSGs for plaquette VBCs

 So far, we have focused exclusively on symmetric QSLs in our discussion.
-However, with the aim of describing the dimerizations of our fully symmetric QSLs into the neighboring plaquette VBC phase reported for $J_{s}/J_{d}\lesssim0.77$~\cite{Luciano-2024,Yang-2022}, we now also perform a classification of lattice-nematic QSLs which have a lower symmetry, namely, that of the plaquette VBC.
-This enables us to identify the possible fermionic mean-field states that lead to a plaquette VBC phase upon transitioning out of the spin liquid.
+However, in order to describe the dimerization of our fully symmetric QSLs into the neighboring plaquette VBC phase reported for $J_{s}/J_{d}\lesssim0.78$~\cite{Yang-2022,Wang-2022,Keles-2022,Luciano-2024,Corboz-2025,Chen-2025,Yuan-2026}, we now also perform a classification of QSLs with a lower symmetry, namely, that of the plaquette VBC.
+This enables us to construct fermionic mean-field states for plaquette VBCs that descend from their parent fully symmetric QSLs thereby allowing us to describe transitions between QSLs and plaquette VBCs.
+In particular, our goal is to identify the plaquette VBC {\it Ansatz} that is continuously connected to the Z3000 state.

 Realizing a plaquette VBC on the empty squares of the Shastry-Sutherland lattice (as observed in numerical studies) imprints a different symmetry group on the system: this order requires breaking both $G_x$ and $\sigma_{xy}$, but preserving the fourfold rotational, $C_4$, symmetry.
 Hence, the modified symmetry group is given by $\{T_x,T_y,C_4,\mathcal{T}\}$.
-The symmetry relations analogous to Eqs.~\eqref{eq:id_relation} are
+The symmetry relations analogous to Eq.~\eqref{eq:id_relation} are

 For concreteness, we consider the center of an empty square (which the $C_4$ axis passes through) as the origin of the coordinate system, and the square itself is taken to be the new reference unit cell; see Fig.~\ref{fig:plaquette_ansatz}.
 The coordinates of the four sites (indexed by $u$) within the unit cell are given by $1 \left(-a/2,-a/2\right)$, $3 \left(a/2,a/2\right)$.
 Now, we introduce the sublattice-dependent coordinate system $(X,Y,u)$, akin to Eq.~\eqref{eq:coordinate} earlier.
 Under the present symmetry group elements, $(X,Y,u)$ transforms as